Andy-J-marshall/stanningley-bowls/README.md

 - Add/remove teams if there are more/fewer teams than Stanningley in `teamInfo` component
 - Add/remove teams if there are more/fewer teams than Stanningley in `teamTabs` component

-Team Records:

-- gamesPerMatch for Monday and Wednesday are set to 6 and 8 for everything else.
-Is this still correct?

 # Updates required at end of each calendar year